top of page

 Locus Point, 2023, Providence College.

-This work for six dancers is inspired by the shape of the circle, its unification, the feeling of community, and the idea that the connections we make with ourselves and others, and all things are points of departure, informing and supporting us as we move through life.
+This work for six dancers is inspired by the shape of the circle, its unification, the feeling of community, and the idea that the connections we make between ourselves and others, and all things are points of departure, informing and supporting us as we move through life.

 Video Link: https://www.youtube.com/watch?v=5QqUScFCtZQ